vickiniu/wics-web-workshop/README.md

 4. Add a function that pops up the appropriate alert depending on whether the player has lost or won or if the game was a tie.
 Call the function in the .check function.
 5. Write a function called .clearBoard that sets all of the board's cells to empty.
 Call the function at the end of the game.
 6. Create a button that allows you to restart the game and calles .clearBoard.
+Useful JQuery functions:
+  - $ → gets an element by the appropriate selector (# for IDs or . for classes)
+  - .html → changes the inner HTML of an object
+	- console.log(message) → brings up a message in the console
+	- .click(function(){...}); → handles click on object by calling the passed in function

 # Uploading your code to Stanford AFS
 1. Go to afs.stanford.edu.